WHO WE ARE

 Neil is an award-winning actor and producer, and a writer, director and voiceover artist.
 He is the founder and Managing Partner of Knife Edge Productions, an independent theatre and film production company.

 Neil has worked in film, television and theatre.
-Most recently, he wrote, directed and starred in the short film "The Dump", which is currently being submitted to film festivals.
+In 2020 he starred opposite Leven Rambin in the short film "Where to Now?" which is currently making its way through the festival circuit.
+In 2019 he wrote, directed and starred in the short film "The Dump" which is currently being submitted to film festivals.
 Previously, he acted alongside Clark Middleton and Noël Elie in the award-winning short film "Mortal Wounds", for which he won Honorable Mention for Best Actor at the 2018 Long Island International Film Expo.
 In 2016, he starred alongside Reed Birney, Sutton Foster and Sondra James in the award-winning short film "Mired" for which he won Best Actor in a Short Film at the 2016 Los Angeles Independent Film Festival Awards as well as an Award of Excellence from the Accolade Global Film Competition.
 Neil portrayed the role of Officer Kegan in the short film "Search Party", which was the recipient of the 2015 HBO Production Grant and a Semi-Finalist in the NBCUshortsFEST.

 Some notable television credits include "White Collar", "As The World Turns", "One Life to Live" and "All My Children".